Registered retirement savings plan: Benefits from tax savings

 The RRSP's benefit comes mainly from the same benefit as a TFSA (permanently tax free profits on after-tax savings), plus a bonus/penalty from changing tax rates.

 There are a few benefit factors that add to a total.
 The only benefit that everyone always gets is from permanently tax-free profits on after-tax savings.
 This is the same and equal benefit as from a TFSA.
-The conceptual understanding is that the contribution's tax reduction is the government investing its money alongside the saver's, for him to invest as he likes.
+The conceptual understanding is that the contribution's tax reduction is the government investing its money alongside the saver's, for the saver to invest as she likes.
 They become co-owners of the account.
 The government's share of the account (funding plus the tax-free profits earned by it) at withdrawal fully funds the account's withdrawal tax calculated at the contribution's tax rate.
 So the contribution's tax reduction is never a benefit, and profits are never taxed.
 The withdrawal tax is conceptually an allocation of principal between owners, not a 'tax', and there is no benefit 'from deferral'.

 There is a possible bonus (or penalty) from withdrawal tax rates lower (or higher) than at contribution.
 Both are possibilities.
 It equals the dollars withdrawn multiplied by the difference in tax rates.
-Hopefully the rate will be lower in retirement for a benefit.
 The tax rates used for this calculation are the effective rates that include the impact of the RRSP contributions / withdrawals on the qualification for benefits from other income-tested programs.

 There is a growing cost from any delay in claiming the contribution's tax refund.